-Unboxing the box with GlassBox Bookmark has been added
+Unboxing the box with GlassBox has been saved

 Unboxing the box with GlassBox

 A toolkit to create transparency in Artificial Intelligence

 Artificial intelligence (AI) models can become so complex that we no longer understand the output.
 This undermines the trust of companies and customers.
 Therefore, Deloitte has developed GlassBox: a toolkit that looks inside the proverbial ‘black box’ of AI-powered algorithms.

 Artificial intelligence (AI) models, in particular data-driven models like machine learning, can become highly complex.
 These algorithms are typically presented as a ‘black box’: you feed them with data and there is an outcome, but what happens in the meantime is hard to explain.

 This lack of understanding of AI technology causes large risks for companies, says Roald Waaijer, director Risk Advisory at Deloitte.
 “AI-powered algorithms are increasingly used for decisions that affect our daily lives.
 Therefore, if an algorithm runs awry, the consequences can be disastrous.
 For a company it can cause serious reputational damage and lead to fines of tens of millions of euros.”
 Worst of all, he adds, it may hurt customers, for instance by unintentionally treating them unfairly if there are biases in the algorithm or training data.
 “This may lead to a serious breach of trust, which can take years to rebuild.”